unbent/pr-one-liner/README.md

 A small, easy-to-use script that outputs GitHub PR information in a single line, including reviewers, additions/deletions, and the PR URL.
 Perfect for quick reference in terminal or sharing with your team.

-Example: @reviewer1 @reviewer2 @author Add new login feature (+120/-20) https://github.com/yourcompany/repo/pull/42
+Example: @reviewer1 @reviewer2 Add new login feature (+120/-20) https://github.com/yourcompany/repo/pull/42

 ## License